noodlapp/noodl-docs/javascript/extending/create-react-lib.md

 Just like in the introductory [guide](/javascript/extending/create-lib) the folder contains the **project** and **tests** subfolders that you may to import into Noodl.
 Especially the **tests** folder is a good place to play around with your library and create tests to make sure the component is working as expected.

 :::note
 It is important that you do not change the name of the **project** and **tests** folders.
-The build scripts in the _module_ folder is dependent on these names or it will not build the module properly and you cannot push to your workspace.
+The build scripts in the _module_ folder is dependent on these names or it will not build the module properly making it unusable in your projects.
 :::

 ## A tour of the code

-Now you have created a new React library module from the template and you have pushed it to your Noodl workspace.
+Now you have created a new React library module from the template and you have pushed it to Noodl.
 Let's review the code a bit to get you up and running.

 The react code can be found in the **module** directory.